dedis/onet/simul/README.md

 If you need to run a script before the simulation is started (like installing a missing library), you can define

-- PreScript - a shell-script that is run _before_ the simulation is started.
+- PreScript - a shell-script that is run _before_ the simulation is started on each machine.
   It receives a single argument: the platform this simulation runs:
   [localhost,mininet,deterlab]